Krishnakrish77/TeamsOverlayHider/README.md

 MIT

 ### Disclaimer
 All trademarks, logos and brand names are the property of their respective owners.
-All company, product and service names used in this website are for identification purposes only.
+All company, product and service names used in this project are for identification purposes only.